 - Where will your social media team sit?

 - Social media role: First things first, you need to define your purpose – why do you need a social media team?
-This defines your purpose, why a social media team needs to exist in your company in the first place.
-While you and I understand why social media is important nowadays, you need to write it down on paper to outline why you’re needed.
+This explains your purpose, why a social media team needs to exist in your company in the first place.
+While you and I understand why social media is essential nowadays, you need to write it down on paper to outline why you’re required.
 If you’re in a company that is just starting up with social or if you’re reviewing the need of a social media team, you’ll refer to this document very often while starting up, so make sure you have something ready.

-- Social media place: Now that you’ve created a social strategy, it’s time to decide where this social media team sits in your organisation.
+- Social media place: Now that you’ve created a social strategy, it’s time to decide where this social media team sits in your organization.
 Will this team sit under Public Relations?
 Marketing?
 Sales?
 IT?
 Customer services?
-Or will it sit as a standalone team connected to all the other teams in your organisation?
+Or will it sit as a standalone team connected to all the other teams in your organization?
 Virtually speaking, there’s no “wrong” position for a social media team to be.
 However, bear in mind that if you fit a social media team in a box, its KPIs will be heavily influenced (and sometimes “dictated”) by the team you’re placing that team into.
-So, if your social team is suddenly in the sales team, be ready to prove the ROI of everything you do on social as that will be one of your main KPIs (including sales, activations, and other related metrics).
-Unfortunately teams that wouldn’t normally deal with social media (your sales team perhaps) may not be necessarily interested in other valuable social metrics like advocacy, social engagement or share of voice, since those metrics ‘don’t make immediate money’.
-One method that I support wholeheartedly is not placing social in any boxes, making it breathe and live in its own vertical, just like marketing and IT have their own verticals.
-So, just as you’d have an IT department and a Marketing department, you’d also have a Social department, with its own Head – but more on that in a minute.
+So, if your social unit is suddenly in the sales team, be ready to prove the ROI of everything you do on social as that will be one of your main KPIs (including sales, activations, and other related metrics).
+Unfortunately, teams that wouldn’t regularly deal with social media (your sales team perhaps) may not be necessarily interested in other valuable social metrics like advocacy, social engagement or share of voice since those metrics ‘don’t make immediate money’.
+One method that I support wholeheartedly is not placing social in any boxes, making it breathe and live in its own vertical, just like marketing and IT have their verticals.
+So, just as you’d have an IT department and a Marketing department, you’d also have a Social department, with its Head – but more on that in a minute.

 Social media team structure

 - Digital designer: I’m mentioning this role first as it often gets disregarded, unfortunately.
-I’ve seen a lot of social teams rely on external agencies or other external resources for any design needs, instead of keeping this key role in-house.
-Having an internal designer is incredibly invaluable: they’ll be in charge of creating visual assets or social applications for your campaigns, while taking care of the imagery in your social profiles.
+I’ve seen a lot of social teams rely on external agencies or other external resources for any design needs, instead of keeping this pivotal role in-house.
+Having an internal designer is incredibly invaluable: they’ll be in charge of creating visual assets or social applications for your campaigns while taking care of the imagery in your social profiles.
 They’ll also make sure that your visual assets and creative concepts are appealing, engaging and up-to-date with the latest social measurements and requirements.

 - Social analyst: your social media analyst will be at hand for any social insights, reporting or social analytics – just don’t call them gurus.
 They understand the impact of your content and social media activity on other initiatives you’re running, like sales, SEO, and A/B testing.
-Don’t hire an analyst just to churn out reports: hire an analyst when you’re ready to receive insights on how you’re performing and suggestions on how to improve from there.
+Don’t hire an analyst to churn out reports: employ an analyst when you’re ready to receive insights on how you’re performing and suggestions on how to improve from there.
 Nowadays the role of a social analyst overlaps with the role of the traditional web analyst.
-To avoid any confusion, most social analysts are simply called “digital analysts”, thus blurring the lines between social analytics and web analytics.
+To avoid any confusion, most social analysts are called merely “digital analysts,” thus blurring the lines between social analytics and web analytics.
 Regardless of what you call this role, you’ll find that social analytics make more sense when merged with web analytics since they complement each other.
 So, for example, you can see how various social networks contribute to your web traffic, or how better to drive your traffic to/from your social accounts.
-Social analysts are also in charge of your company’s social listening, so they’ll monitor online mentions and conversations around your brand, products, competitors, and anything else that is relevant, including what’s going on in the industry.
+Social analysts are also in charge of your company’s social listening, so they’ll monitor online mentions and conversations around your employer brand, products, competitors, and anything else that is relevant, including what’s going on in the industry.

 - Community manager: the role of the community manager is mainly to nurture your online community.
-This involves establishing and nurturing relationships with your community based on trust (the brand advocacy will follow).
+This involves establishing and cultivating relationships with your community based on trust (the brand advocacy will follow).
 The community manager implements strategies to encourage conversations and engagement, grow your communities, manage your social presence, create engaging content (with the help of the digital designer we mentioned earlier), content tailored to the networks you’re in, instead of just cross-posting.
 The community manager will also monitor and participate in relevant conversations (if/when need be).

 - Social media manager: the social media manager manages all these roles, but on top of that they also act as internal social media strategists.
-They create and manage the social media strategies and ensure the smooth-running of social media externally and internally.
+They create and execute the social media strategies and ensure the smooth-running of social media externally and internally.

 Speaking of social media managers, how are they different from community managers?
 Their roles can sometimes overlap, but they’re both essential.
 In a nutshell, the community manager caters to your community, while your social media manager manages the social media relations, internally and externally.